 Although a voluntary initiative, the TCFD mirrors a general trend for governments and central banks to increasingly require the disclosure of specific climate and wider sustainability related metrics and information.

-Reporting in line with some of the TCFD’s recommendations is also now a mandatory requirement for signatories of the UN Principles of Responsible Investment (PRI) with reporting due by the end of March 2020.
+Reporting in line with some of the TCFD’s recommendations is also now a mandatory requirement for signatories of the UN Principles of Responsible Investment (PRI).

 TCFD Report Recommendations